Diocletian's Palace is the most famous cultural and tourist attraction of Split.

-Golden gate is name for north entrance to the palace.
+Golden Gate is the name for the north entrance to the palace.
 It is well preserved, although niches in the wall miss statues.

-Just near the gate, inside the palace, there is Museum of Split.
-The museum is part of Papalic palace, the most known renaissance palace in Split.
+Just near the gate, inside the palace, there is the Museum of Split.
+The museum is part of Papalic Palace, the most known renaissance palace in Split.

-It is worth take a moment to look this interesting sculpture.
+It is worth taking a moment to look at this interesting sculpture.

 Diocletian's palace is full of attractions and it's located very close to famous beach Bacvice.
 That's why it is also a great place to look for accommodation.
 Check out best accommodation options provided by booking.com and airbnb.com on the map below.
 Pin on the map points to Golden Gate.